UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 use_cpu: false
 ```

 Please refer to the full [configuration examles for different models](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/accelerate_configs/).
-The training script need to be started in the following way:
+The training script has to be started in the following way:

 ```bash
 accelerate launch --config_file accelerate.cfg finetune_absa.py
 ```

-Within this script, we first create training arguments.
+Within the `finetune_absa.py` script, we first create training arguments for the Trainer.
+They include different hyperparameters and settings for Trainer behavior.
+For instance, how many model checkpoints to safe and how to evaluate the best model.

 ```python
 from transformers import TrainingArguments